August 5, 2025

 -

-Consider the implications of secondary trauma and explore opportunities to increase professional well-being and implement interventions to help prevent employee burnout.
+Explore opportunities to increase professional well-being and implement interventions to help prevent employee burnout, addressing impacts including but not limited to secondary trauma and moral dilemmas.

 -